 2. Maximum of fifteen hours per week of direct supports from Intermittent CILA Service Facilitator(s).

-3. Two and a half hours per/week and monthly visits from Qualified Support Professional staff.
+3. Two and a half hours per/week and monthly visits from Qualified Intellectual Disabilities Professional staff.

 Payer Source: DHS/DDD and Private Pay.

 Fees: There are no fees.
-Private pay rates hve been established and available as needed.
+Private pay rates have been established and available as needed.
 Funding and rate structures are established and funded by state agencies as indicated.

 Referral Sources: Self referral, state agencies as listed above, local school districts, families, Service Coordination agencies, Mental Health Service Providers, Hospitals, etc.